 The winning commissions will be performed live in Hull in July before being recorded and broadcast on BBC Radio 3.
 (75 words)

+Could we use please:

+50 words

+Discover 20 exciting bite-sized pieces of new music from talented UK composers at PRS Foundation’s New Music Biennial, a pop-up, interactive way audiences can experience new music at two festival weekends: Hull UK City of Culture 2017 (30 June-2 July) and London Southbank Centre (7-9 July).
+Partnered with BBC Radio 3 and supported by Arts Council England.

+(75 words)

+Discover 20 exciting bite-sized pieces of new music from talented UK composers at PRS Foundation’s New Music Biennial, a pop-up, interactive way audiences can experience new music at two festival weekends: Hull UK City of Culture 2017 (30 June-2 July) and London Southbank Centre (7-9 July).

+The festival presents a snapshot of contemporary music in the UK across a range of genres with BBC Radio 3 recording and broadcasting the performances across 2017.
+Supported by organisations including Arts Council England.

 100 WORDS

-Discover the next generation of composers as the PRS New Music Biennial provides a platform to a host of new sounds.
+Discover bold new music from the nation’s leading composers and musicians as the PRS New Music Biennial provides a platform to a host of new sounds.

 From classical and chamber opera, to jazz, folk and electronic, this programme will present 20 new short works, 10 of which have been specially commissioned for Hull UK City of Culture 2017.